 Steve Spaanbroek, MBA, FASHE, CHFM, CHC, Managing Director, MSL Healthcare Partrners; Gordon D. Burrill, P.Eng., FASHE, CHFM, CHC, President, Teegor Consulting Inc.

-Please note: Attending this course does not register you to take the exam.
-An additional fee is required for this workshop.
-Register for the CHC exam.
+Please note:: Attending this course does not register you for the exam.
+An additional fee is required for this program.
+Register for the CHC exam

 This workshop provides test-taking tips and an overview of the topics identified in the CHC content outline as published in the CHC Candidate Handbook, along with practice questions based on the topic outline.
 The class will incorporate interactive polling technology that allows each participant to answer questions and compare his or her answers with averages from others in the class.

 - Apply knowledge and experience to answering application and analysis questions